Developing a Planner System

 - Habit Tracking

 - Task/To Do Lists

 Some people do just fine with monthly and weekly spreads but have no use for dailies that go hour by hour.
 Some people live and breathe their hourly schedule.
-Other’s don’t keep regular calendar at all and simply bullet journal their whole life in own book.
+Other’s don’t keep regular calendar at all and simply bullet journal their whole life in one book.
 Take a look at what you’ve grouped together and start playing around with them in different notebooks.
 Draw out monthly calendars if that’s what you need.
 Try bullet journaling.
 Experiment.

 Here are some questions to consider:

 - How do you like organizing items and appointments?

 - What information do you need with you when you’re on the go?